-Hong Kong is one of the most exciting and famous cities in the world.
+Hong Kong is one of the most famous cities in the world, with an intoxicating mix of Chinese and English cultures, both old and new.

-This makes Hong Kong easy to explore, as there’s lots of English around, and makes the city feel weirdly familiar even if you’ve never been there before.
+I find that this makes Hong Kong unique and fun to explore, and it makes the city feel weirdly familiar even if you’ve never been there before.

 1. Global financial hub